 Of the oak A Journey Through Seasons and Species Of the Oak is Marshmallow Laser Feast’s inquiry into the hidden world of oak trees.
 Commissioned by the Royal Botanic Gardens, Kew, and created in collaboration with ecologists, biologists, and researchers, the project reveals the oak not merely as a tree, but as a living nexus of connection and reciprocity.

-This multifaceted immersive artwork features a large-scale site-specific video installation with spatial audio, a series of open-eyed meditations, and a web companion that explores the species associated with the oak.
-Together, these elements offer a sensory journey through the seasons, uncovering the oak’s hidden vitality and its role in a complex web of life.
+This immersive, multi-part artwork includes a large-scale site-specific video installation with multichannel audio, open-eyed meditations, and a web companion acting as a digital field guide to the oak’s symbiotic species.
+Together, they offer a sensory journey through the seasons, revealing the oak’s hidden vitality and its role in a complex web of life.

 image image image image

-image The web companion extends the project’s inquiry into the intricate, often invisible networks sustained by oak trees—mapping the species they support and their ecological interdependence. image Alongside this ecological exploration, the guide features a series of open-eyed meditations authored by Daisy Lafarge, Merlin Sheldrake, Ella Saltmarshe, and Laline Paull. image These texts offer poetic and contemplative entry points into the experience of being with trees, inviting moments of reflection grounded in both imagination and embodied attention.
+image The web companion extends the project’s inquiry into the intricate, often invisible networks sustained by oak trees – mapping the species they support and their ecological interdependence. image Alongside this ecological exploration, the companion features a series of open-eyed meditations authored by Daisy Lafarge, Merlin Sheldrake, Ella Saltmarshe and Laline Paull. image These texts offer poetic and contemplative entry points into the experience of being with trees, inviting moments of reflection grounded in both imagination and embodied attention.

 Artist Statement image There is more to an oak than meets the eye.– A thread woven into the story of our kind.